PKS 0438−436: Further observatio

 As for choice of L151, it is used as a surrogate for the luminosity of the radio lobes, motivated by the assumption that the core emission is attenuated by synchrotron self-absorption at 151 MHz.
 (Willott et al. 1999) The energy stored in the lobes, U, can be estimated from L151 and since the lobe plasma has low velocity this value will not be strongly affected by D. They calculated the equation as Q = fU_{base} (L_{151}) divided by T proposed by Willott et al. (1999), where T is the source age, U_{base}(L_{151}) is the minimum energy in the lobe assuming a low-frequency cut-off at 10 MHz, the jet axis is 60° to the line of sight (LOS), there is no protonic contribution, and 100% filling factor.
 The quantity f incorporates deviations of actual radio lobes from these assumptions as well as energy lost through expanding the lobe into the external medium, back flow from the head of the lobe, and kinetic turbulence.

 From there, the equation relating T and Q (EQW9 hereafter) is derived by considering the evolution of the lobe dimension, R, in models of lobe head advance into an ambient medium.
 Differentiating EQW9 yields an equation for dR/dt (EQW10 hereafter) which is equated to the lobe advance speeds derived from the distribution of length asymmetry between the two lobes of a sample of quasars.
-EQW4, EQW9, and EQW10 were solved simultaneously to eliminate R and T, yielding as a function of f and L151 which is presented in a scatter plot of the calibration sample according to Willott et al. (1999) where Q ≈ 3.8 x 10^{45} fL ^{6/7}_{151} ergs^{−1}.
-There, they were able to collect the data, whom they calculated it as Q = 1.65 + 0.55 x 10^{47} ergs^{−1}.
+EQW4, EQW9, and EQW10 were solved simultaneously to eliminate R and T, yielding as a function of f and L151 which is presented in a scatter plot of the calibration sample according to Willott et al. (1999) where Q ≈ 3.8 × 10^{45} fL ^{6/7}_{151} ergs^{−1}.
+There, they were able to collect the data, whom they calculated it as Q = 1.65 + 0.55 × 10^{47} ergs^{−1}.